-Comet 129P/Shoemaker-Levy 3 is an object whose orbit brings it closer to the sun than Jupiter.
+129P/Shoemaker-Levy 3 is a large comet whose orbit brings it closer to the sun than Jupiter.
 NASA JPL has not classified 129P/Shoemaker-Levy 3 as potentially hazardous because its orbit does not bring it close to Earth.

 129P/Shoemaker-Levy 3's orbit is 2.59 AU from Earth's orbit at its closest point.
 This means that there is an extremely wide berth between this asteroid and Earth at all times.